0x00002a/DeadlyAccel/README.md

 ## Features

 - Death
-- Both linear (forward, left, right, up, down) and angular (pitch, roll, yaw) acceleration is used
+- Both linear and angular acceleration is used, spinning too fast with gyros can also cause you to take damage
 - Highly customisable
-	- How much damage is reduced by for cockpits (cushioning)
-	- Safe point (when do you start taking damage)
-	- Scaling base (exponent to use for damage scaling)
-	- Whether to ignore jetpack or not (vanilla jetpack exherts >3g of force when using dampers)
 - Warnings when exceeding limit (in case you didn't notice the red borders and sound effects)
 - Changes how you fight and build ships (no more 180 hairpins at 100m/s)
 - Fighter cockpit is now actually useful (it has a _much_ heigher cushion effect allowing you to survive longer at high g)
+- Survival only (more an unplanned feature since you cannot take damage in creative)

+### A note on speed limits and balance

+This mod is usable with a 100m/s speed limit, but only really in fights, since a 5g acceleration will get you to 100m/s in ~2 seconds.
+Be aware, however, when using modded thrusters or very fast ships since going too far over the safe point can kill you before you can react.
+This mod is currently only tested by me and therefore probably not very balanced.
+I suggest tuning the config to match your personal tastes.

 ### Multiplayer